missionpinball/mpf-docs/mechs/troughs/two_coil_multiple_switches.rst

 ----------------

 Next, create the entries in your ``coils:`` section for the drain eject coil and the trough release coil.
-Again, the names doen't matter.
+Again, the names don't matter.
 We'll call them *c_drain_eject* and *c_trough_release* and enter them like this:

 ::